Greenacre - South

 Greenacre - South has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 19 projects likely affecting the region.
-Notable projects include Sydney Metro City and Southwest - Punchbowl Station Upgrade, Greenacre Community Place Precinct Framework, Lakemba Station Sydney Metro Upgrade, and Eden Residential Development.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 16 projects that could impact this region.
+Notable ones include Punchbowl Station Upgrade for Sydney Metro City & Southwest, Bankstown CBD Transformation, Greenacre Community Place Precinct Framework, and Lakemba Station Sydney Metro Upgrade.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.